 Debt instruments held with credit institutions, including term cash deposits are managed internally.
 Balances are placed on deposit for periods of up to 12 months in such a manner to ensure that sufficient funds are always available to meet the short term operational expenditure, investment decisions and any other liabilities as they fall due.
-Total cash held with credit institutions of £19,812,523 (2019: £18,660,908) are held with a number of counterparties and differing terms.
-The balance identified as less than 1 month includes cash immediately available of £9,111,414 (2019: £7,768,998).
+Total cash held with credit institutions of £17,970,215 (2020: £19,812,523) are held with a number of counterparties and differing terms.
+The balance identified as less than 1 month includes cash immediately available of £10,958,252 (2020: £9,111,414).
 The company is therefore exposed to risk in relation to the counterparties availability of funds to meet the terms of the deposits as they fall due.
 This risk is managed through the careful selection of counterparties and the use of credit rating agency view of potential partners and the operation of the counterparty risk policy within the business, limiting the exposure to any specific party and the overall risk at each level of credit rating.

-The maturity profile as at 31 December 2020 of the cash held with credit institutions are:
+The maturity profile of the cash held with credit institutions are: